-LLMs can generate an incredible variety of answers and do extraordinary tasks, but this flexibility comes with a risk.
-Some responses can contain misinformation, hallucination, or irrelevance.
-Just as GenAI software needs grading to check for accuracy, an LLM’s responses must be evaluated.
-When applied, these LLM evaluation metrics guarantee outputs are high-quality, safe, and reliable.
-Still, without a proper assessment or guardrails, businesses risk financial, data, security, and investments.
+LLMs can generate an incredible variety of answers and perform extraordinary tasks, but this flexibility comes with risks.
+Some AI responses can contain misinformation, hallucination, or irrelevance.
+Just as GenAI software requires grading to verify accuracy, an AI LLM’s responses must also be evaluated.
+When applied, these LLM evaluation frameworks guarantee outputs are high-quality, safe, and reliable.
+Still, without proper assessment or guardrails, businesses risk financial losses, data breaches, and investment losses.

 The New Way to Evaluate an LLM